Washington University in St. Louis will host local and national organizations hiring for internships, co-ops, and jobs at multiple career fairs.

 The McKelvey Engineering Career Spotlight is a niche recruiting event designed to connect engineers, scientists, and hiring managers in industry with top WashU engineering talent.
 This is WashU’s signature event for engineering and computer science students.
 All WashU students and alumni are welcome to attend but the main focus is engineering.
 More than 50 organizations will be participating, representing start-ups to Fortune 500 companies.

 The Career Center will offer multiple sessions of Career Fair Prep.
 These workshops will teach you how to research employers, approach recruiters and other tips to working a fair.
 Sign up for a session by logging into Handshake and searching “career fair prep” under Events.

 You may also watch our YouTube playlist on career fairs and interviews.

 LEARNING ABOUT ORGANIZATIONS

 The week before the fairs, many organizations will host information sessions allowing students to find out more about their organizations.
-Students are encouraged to research positions and sign up for virtual events by logging into CAREERlink, the Career Center’s interactive database of jobs and internships.
-Additional help is available during quick question drop-in and quick advising hours.
+Students are encouraged to research positions and sign up for events by logging into Handshake, the Career Center’s interactive database of jobs and internships.

 Career Fair FAQs